How to run one installed Jupyter Notebook from one venv/virtualenv environment and use packages from another venv/virtualenv?

 - No

-variables, which can be error-prone. - User-Friendly Interface: The kernel selection within Jupyter provides an intuitive way to switch between environments.
+PYTHONPATHManipulation: You don’t need to worry about setting and managingPYTHONPATHvariables, which can be error-prone. - User-Friendly Interface: The kernel selection within Jupyter provides an intuitive way to switch between environments.

 - Reproducibility: By explicitly linking a notebook to a kernel associated with a particular environment, you enhance the reproducibility of your work.